benoj/nice-string-parser/README.md

 This solution was implemented using TDD and CI.
 Starting from the simplest tests and gaining more complexity. (see commit log)

-The expression parser was refactored into a POSTFIX parsed solution in order to deal with precidences more cleanly.
+The expression parser was refactored into a POSTFIX parsed solution in order to deal with presciences more cleanly.

 Acceptance
 ----------